 - A. Recommend the Board of Supervisors adopt the Addendum to the Final EIR (SCH #2017121078) for the Laurel Cluster Solar Farms 3 and 4 Project with Findings and Resolutions; and - B. Recommend the Board of Supervisors approve the attached Resolutions with Findings for Development Agreement.

-Diana Robinson, Planning Division Manager
+PREPARED BY: for well Diana Robinson, Planning Division Manager